AndreiBoris/toronto-theatre-map/plan.md

 the first is a bit general for some.
 10. Make sure that the program fails gracefully when not enough information about a theatre location is provided (no address OR position)
+11. Try to get the website link from wikipedia to the clickable link instead of the wikipedia page itself (cause the wiki page is pretty useless!)

 ### TODO